teju81/ROS2_Essentials/README.md

 # ROS2 101

 This repository will serve as a quick tutorial/recap and also template for your awesome robotics software projects that will be based on ROS2.
 I am using ROS2 Iron on Ubuntu 22.04 at the time of making this tutorial.
+I find that the tutorial on ROS2 website is not very clear and also well organized.
+This is my attempt to try and rectify this.

+**Note**

+- This tutorial is incomplete and needs to be reworked.
+This is not yet a replacement for the tutorial on the ROS2 website.
+- Defining a custom interface as a package and using it in a seperate package where a topic or service uses it needs to be worked out.

 ## 1 ROS2 Concepts